 Welcome to our list of 25 incredible architectural failures throughout history.
 The following collection of architectural failures is an eclectic mix.
-They range from the most poorly designed, ugly or downright dangerous architectural projects throughout history.
+They range from the most poorly designed, downright dangerous or ugly architectural projects throughout history.
 Our list is far from exhaustive and not intended to be definitive.
 They are also in no particular order.
 Enjoy!

 1. The Leaning Tower of Pisa, Pisa

 We'll kick off our list of architectural failures with probably the most famous one.
 The Tower of Pisa, if you don't already know, is a freestanding bell tower associated with the Cathedral of Pisa.
 Famous for its wonky appearance, it is a favorite destination for tourists as well as a "must do" funny selfie opportunity.
 Situated behind the cathedral it is the third oldest structure in the City's Cathedral square.